smorsink1/state_covid_response/README.md

 My findings resoundingly suggest that heterogeneity in state COVID-19 response was not justified by heterogeneity in the risk posed by COVID-19 to states.
 States that issued Stay at Home orders at later dates were simply under high-risk from COVID-19 for longer than states that issued Stay at Home orders at earlier dates.
 Despite the theoretical benefits of a state-by-state response, in this case, an early national response would have been much more effective.

-I also challenge the narrative that Democratic governors responded faster, highlighting the need to account for conditions in individual states and test for statistical significance.
-Though, on average, Democratic governors did respond faster relative to conditions in their state, this difference was not statistically significant.
+In line with a narrative that has emerged, there is evidence that Democratic governors responded faster to COVID-19 than their Republican counterparts.
+This methodology is unique in that it accounts for conditions in individual states.
+However, though Democratic governors did respond faster relative to conditions in their state, this difference was not statistically significant.

 Lastly, I find no relationship between governor experience and speed of COVID-19 response.